Tere Mere Beech Mein

-Theme

-In the song, the lyricist claims that he has a long-standing relationship and a deep bond with his lover.
-Neither of them is able to understand the reason or the depth of the relationship.
-Each of them remains sleepless at night, pining for the other.
-If one of them is in trouble, the other one feels troubled as well.

 Awards and reception

 Anand Bakshi was the lyricist of this song, and he won a Filmfare Award for Best Lyricist in 1982.
 S P Balasubramanyam won the National Film Award for Best Male Playback Singer at the 29th National Film Awards "For great feeling and sense of rhythm which he brings to his vocal rendering".

+Other versions

+The song was reused in the Kannada remake Love Story (2005) as "Nanna Ninna Prema Geethe".